 OTHER RED HILL PUBLIC REPORTS AND PLANS

-The Navy and Defense Logistics Agency (DLA) have been working collaboratively with the Environmental Protection Agency (EPA) and Hawaii State Department of Health (DOH) to improve the Red Hill Bulk Fuel Storage facility and its operations.
-The Navy produces environmental analyses and reports with regards to the infrastructure, improvements and upgrades all of which are aimed at protecting human health as well as the environment.
+The Navy and Defense Logistics Agency (DLA) have been working collaboratively with the Environmental Protection Agency (EPA) and Hawaii State Department of Health (DOH) to defuel and close the Red Hill Bulk Fuel Storage facility.
+The Navy produces environmental analyses and reports aimed at protecting human health as well as the environment.
 Click here for reports.

 RED HILL BULK FUEL STORAGE FACILITY REUSE AND REPURPOSING PUBLIC OUTREACH PROGRAM

-The Navy has awarded a contract to the Nakupuna Companies, a Native Hawaiian-owned and local small business, to develop and execute a public outreach program to solicit recommendations from the public regarding the repurposing of the Red Hill Bulk Fuel Storage Facility (RHBFSF) once it is defueled and closed.
+The Department of the Navy is currently exploring and evaluating potential beneficial non-fuel repurposing options for the Red Hill Bulk Fuel Storage Facility Tanks.
+The Navy awarded a contract to the Nakupuna Companies, a Native Hawaiian-owned and local small business, to develop and execute a public outreach program to solicit recommendations from the public regarding the repurposing of the Red Hill Bulk Fuel Storage Facility (RHBFSF) once it is defueled and closed.